aftabmd/face-recognition-iam-ios-sdk/README.md

 #### 2. Setting up an Xcode Project
 - Add the framework to your Xcode project
 - Navigate to Targets -> General and include the framework under 'Embedded Binaries' and 'Linked Frameworks and Libraries'.
+- Navigate to Targets -> 'Your App name' -> Build Settings.
+Ensure that 'Always Embed Swift Standard Libraries' is set to 'Yes'.
 - Add this import statement in all files using the framework.<br/>
     Objective C: `@import HyperSecureSDK;`
     Swift: `import HyperSecureSDK`<br/>